semaphoreci/docs/docs/faq/faq.md

   <summary id="shell-configuration">Why does my job break after changing the shell configuration?</summary>
   <p>

-Adding any of the following to your shell is not supported and will cause the jobs to immediately fail.
+Adding any of the following to your shell is not supported and will cause the jobs to immediately fail:
 ```
 set -e
 set -o pipefail